slr71/notes/de-install/sobs.md

 Redirect permanent /dl https://sobs-de.sobs.arizona.edu/dl
 ```

 I was still getting an error when I tried the URL again.
-This time it was because a firewall was blocking the port.
-[I
+This time it was because a firewall was blocking the port and
-haven't fixed this yet.
-I'll need to add a firewall rule then retest to verify that this works.]
+the reverse proxy was configured incorrectly.
+After fixing these settings, the download links started working correctly.